ZXShady/zxshady.github.io/behind_the_templates_enchantum.md

 While quirky, this distinction is useful: if the compiler shows the value with a cast, we can treat it as not a valid enum member, this also tells us that LLVM codebase is full of C elitists that prefer C casts to C++ ones.

-So how do we get the strings? well, we need to iterate over every single value possible in the enum which for `Fruit` with an underlying type of `int` that is wait let me get my calculator... it is 4,294,967,296, `2^32` compiling a template `2^32` times is sure a way to blow up your compiler, so sadly we have to restrict ourselves to a much finer range like `-5` to `5`
+So how do we get the strings? well, we need to iterate over every single value possible in the enum which for `Fruit` with an underlying type of `int` that is wait let me get my calculator... it is 4,294,967,296, `2^32` compiling a template `2^32` times is sure a way to blow up your compiler, so we have to restrict ourselves to a much finer range like `-5` to `5` and this is where magic_enum and enchantum gets this limitation from.

 Using `std::index_sequence` we can implement it quite easily with C++20 explicit template lamdbas